Players: Other attributes

 One rare speciality also exists: Regainer.
 Players with the regainer speciality will find their injuries heal slightly faster than they do for other players.

-Older players take a longer time to heal, and doctors can be hired to help players heal faster.
+Older players take a longer time to heal, and a Medic can be hired to help players heal faster.
 Players approaching their forties will have a hard time to recover at all though.
 Also remember that the injury times stated are only estimates - if your star forward has a week-long injury, it might take him 8 or 9 days to get fit again.

 Yellow and red cards